 This school-based clinic serves not only students and staff of Hancock Place School District, but also any disadvantaged residents of the 63125 zip code area.
-Clinic hours are Monday and Thursday afternoons from 1 – 4 p.m and Tuesdays 9 a.m.-12 p.m.
-Patients are seen on a first-come, first-served basis at no out-of-pocket expense.-Partially Funded by St. Anthonys Medical Center
+Clinic hours are Monday and Thursday afternoons from 1 – 4 p.m and Wednesdays 9 a.m. -12 p.m.
+Referrals to mental health services Tuesday.
+Women's health appointments available on Wednesdays.
+Patients are seen on a first-come, first-served basis at no out-of-pocket expense.
+Partially Funded by St. Anthonys Medical Center.

 Through a partnership between St. Andrew’s Resources for Seniors Affordable Housing Communities this clinic meets the primary health care needs of the residents of the St. Andrew’s independent living home.
 The clinic includes preventive health services and is also available for urgent needs.
 Patients with medical insurance are asked to present their insurance information at the time of the visit, but all patients are seen with no “out-of-pocket” cost.
 The clinic operates twice a week on Monday and Wednesday.